jpggvilaca/deep-diff-object/README.md

 * Found an issue? https://github.com/jpggvilaca/deep-diff-object/issues
 * Want to contribute?
 Make a PR and I'll check it out!
-** Disclaimer: I know that there's a couple of packages that already do the same but I wanted to write my own.
-I also know that this "hack" wouldn't be necessary if the app's designed properly, but since that's not the case all the time, this could help.
+* Disclaimer: I know that this "hack" wouldn't be necessary if the app's designed properly, but since that's not the case all the time, this could help.